o-kozakovskyj/movies-searchbar/README.md

 If you want to see more information about the movie, click on the movie card.
 If you want to add the movie to your favorites, click on the star icon - it becames yellow.
 If you want to remove the movie from your favorites, click on the yellow star icon - it becames white.
+After page reload, your favorite movies will be saved.
 If you want to see your favorite movie, click on movie from My favorite list.
 ### [Site link](https://vercel.com/o-kozakovskyj/digital-shop)
 -Layout supports all mobile and desktop versions